antoine-moulin/segmentation-of-skin-lesion-using-DL/README.md

 To predict a mask, see the last cell of the file to use your own images.
 The original images must be in the folder <tt>ISIC2018_Task1-2_Training_Input</tt> and the ground truth mask, if available, in the folder <tt>ISIC2018_Task1_Training_GroundTruth</tt>.

 * <tt>utils.py</tt>

+This file contains some functions to save a model, to plot some results etc.